CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Results

 The results of the simulations including both white noise and common-mode $1/f$ atmospheric noise are presented in Fig.~\ref{fig:white-1f-Noise_4Methods}.
 Qualitatively, we see no difference between these and the results from the white-noise only case, demonstrating the well-known utility of a CRHWP in mitigating the effects of common-mode $1/f$ noise.
 We also see, from the agreement between the TDD and FDD results on large angular scales, that the success with which a CRHWP mitigates $1/f$ noise (which predominantly affects large scales, low multipoles) is independent of the demodulation approach employed.

-\subsection{Polarised $1/f$ noise}
+\subsection{Polarised $1/f$ Noise}

 As an example of a systematic effect/additional noise source that is not mitigated by the CRHWP, we have also considered the case of a polarised $1/f$ component in the atmosphere.
+We note that though HWPs do not mitigate for this, other techniques (such as more sophisticated map making techniques) can do so.
+This paper focuses on the utility of a CRHWP, and so such methods of mitigation are beyond the scope of this work.
 The power spectra recovered from these simulations are shown in Fig.~\ref{fig:white-polnoise_4Methods}, again for both the TDD and FDD methods.
 Due to the cross-correlation approach to removing noise (see Section~\ref{sec:analysis}), the recovered power spectra remain unbiased.
 However, it can be seen, from the bottom panel of Fig.~\ref{fig:white-polnoise_4Methods}, that the precision of the recovery is severely degraded by the polarised $1/f$ component in all cases.
-Again we see no discernable difference between the performance of the TDD and FDD pipelines for this case.
+Again we see no discernible difference between the performance of the TDD and FDD pipelines for this case.
 While the additional $E \rightarrow B$ leakage on intermediate scales ($\ell \sim 350$) associated with the TDD approach (see Fig.~\ref{fig:noNoise_4Methods} and Section~\ref{sec:signOnly}) appears less prominent in Fig.~\ref{fig:white-polnoise_4Methods}, we stress that this is solely the result of the large increase in errors (due to the polarised $1/f$ noise) dominating over this leakage effect, i.e. the absolute level of leakage is similar to that seen in the previous simulations (Figs.~\ref{fig:noNoise_4Methods} -- \ref{fig:white-1f-Noise_4Methods}).

-\subsection{Differential gain}
+\subsection{Differential Gain}